 The NMCD provides more than 40 programs within facilities and more than 30 providers conduct programs outside of NMCD facilities designed to facilitate reentry and reduce recidivism.
-According to the Pew Center on the States' Public Safety Performance Project, states that strategically improve release preparation and community supervision will see falling recidivism rates.
+According to the Pew Center for the States, states that strategically improve release preparation and community supervision will see falling recidivism rates.
 Instead of falling, New Mexico's recidivism is on the rise.